c2lang/documentation/documentation/docs/language/attributes.md

     // ...
 };
 ```
-since that would clash with the function stat.
-So the attribute *no_typedef* tell c2c not
+...since that would clash with the function `stat`.
+So the attribute *no_typedef* tells c2c not
-to generate the typedef, but just:
+to generate the typedef, instead simply:
 ```c
 struct stat {
     // ...